 Micro spoons are the most popular lures for fishing areas.
 Most are small, smaller than the spoons that are available in the US.
 Some are very small.
 The Daiwa Micro Lumion, above, is only 3/4" long.

-lures down to .4g, which is only about 1/70 ounce, and the Tenryu Alter RZA61L-T is rated down to "almost zero."
-Small, light, single hook spoons cast nicely with the XXUL rods and they do catch fish!
+The Tenryu Alter RZA61L-T is rated for lures that weigh down to "almost zero."
+Small, light, single hook spoons cast nicely with the Alter and they do catch fish!

 I have been fishing these single hook spoons for a few years now, and I am